 A separate study indicated that those with FM have been seen to be at a higher risk for stroke.
 Age was seen to be the have the highest impact on whether or not one had a stroke.
 Interestingly, the link between stroke and fibromyalgia had the biggest impact on younger rather than older patients.

 There are a number of reasons for this to occur.
 For one thing, when you feel bad, you are less likely to engage in exercise, which can lead to weight gain, raise your blood pressure and cholesterol, and increase inflammation.

 Tips for improving heart health while suffering from FM:

 - Massage therapy can slow down your heart rate

 - Stress reduction can ease heart-related problems

 - Do some light exercise every day such as biking, swimming, or walking

 - Care for your mental health by working to control depression and anxiety

 There has been a link seen between a misalignment in the bones of the upper cervical spine and the increase in symptoms or even the onset of fibromyalgia.
 This has to do with the stress that is placed on the brainstem when a misalignment is present in either the C1 or C2 vertebra.
 This leads to improper signals being sent to the brain.
 If the brainstem tells the brain there is pain when there is actually little or no pain, fibromyalgia can ensue.

-We use a gentle method with our patients to help the neck bones to realign.
+As part of the upper cervical chiropractic care that we provide, we use a gentle method with our patients to help the neck bones to realign.
 This does not inflict further pain and encourages the bones to move into place without the need to pop or crack the back or spine.
 Once corrected, many report seeing an improvement in their symptoms of fibromyalgia.